OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

   def transfer_column_to_e6
     show do
       title 'Transfer Columns'
       warning 'Make sure the bottom of the E5 columns did not touch any fluid from the previous collection tubes.
-When in doubt, replace collection tubes again and centrifuge for 1 more minute .' note display_pre_elution_warning
+When in doubt, centrifuge the tube for 1 more minute.' note display_pre_elution_warning
       operations.each do |op|
         column = "#{SAMPLE_COLUMN}-#{op.temporary[:output_sample]}"